 A New Model of Care for New York State

-In a significant development for the mid-Hudson region and the entire state of New York, The Center for Discovery will open a groundbreaking Children’s Specialty Hospital that will transform the standard of care for complex conditions.
+In a groundbreaking development for the state of New York, The Center for Discovery® will open a first of its kind Children’s Specialty Hospital that will transform the standard of care for complex conditions.

 New York State does not currently have any short-term inpatient assessment programs for children with complex developmental disabilities, including Autism Spectrum Disorders and medical frailties.
 As children with complex disabilities become adolescents, they may become more of a challenge, both in classrooms and at home.
 Teachers and parents may find it difficult to engage and support them, especially if they present challenging, maladaptive behavior.